kkalinowski/lib12/README.md

 - lib12.Collections.Empty - creates empty collections using fluent syntax
 - lib12.Collections.Packing - contains class __Pack__ to quickly pack set of loose objects into collection and extension methods for single object to do that
 - lib12.Collections.Paging - contains extension methods GetPage, GetNumberOfPages and GetPageItems to simplify working with paging
-- lib12.Collections namespace contains also extensions for ICollection and IDictionary
+- lib12.Collections namespace contains also extensions for ICollection, IDictionary and array

 Checking utilities
 ---